What to know about COVID vaccine third shots and boosters

 COVID-19 booster shot

 While the specific term third dose currently only applies to the guidance mentioned above, an additional dose for individuals who are not immunocompromised is being referred to as a “booster shot.”

-The FDA is evaluating data to determine the need for a booster shot, but despite what some media headlines may suggest, a conclusion has not been made at this time.
+The FDA is evaluating data to determine the need for a booster shot for the general public, but despite what some media headlines may suggest, a conclusion has not been made at this time.
+Current FDA guidance authorizes a booster shot for specific groups of individuals.
 It is normal for scientific and medical guidance to change based on new knowledge, especially when an evolving disease like COVID-19 is involved, notes Dr. Cates.

 Physician guidance recommended

 Many physicians are following guidelines as issued by the nation’s health officials and know how to interpret this information as it pertains to each individual’s case, Dr. Cates tells patients.
 As more groups may be recommended to receive an additional dose in the COVID-19 vaccine series soon, it will be particularly important to have this discussion with your doctor.